ChoonTeck17/Foodie/README.md

-Food website using tailwindcss, sweetalert2, nodejs, react and nodemailer
+Food website using tailwindcss, sweetalert2, nodejs, react and nodemailer without needing to log in